 Option 3.
 Using Consumer Credit Cards to Fund Your Business

-- They’re lines of credit so you only pay interest on revolving balances
+- Since it’s a line of credit, you only pay interest on revolving balances

-- Many cards let you earn rewards points or cashback on purchases
+- Many cards let you earn rewards such as points or cashback on purchases

 - Can help build your business and personal credit score